MounishT/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:
-1.Import the necessary packages using import statement.

-2.Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().

-3.Import KMeans and use for loop to cluster the data.
+Step 1.
+Start the program

+Step 2.
+Import the necessary python libraries

+Step 3.
+Read the dataset of Mall_Customers csv file

-4.Predict the cluster and plot data graphs.
+Step 4.
+From sklearn libraary select the cluster and import KMeans Clustering

+Step 5.
+Find the sum of squared distance between each points and the centroid in a cluster using Elbow Method

+Step 6.
+Plot the graph x and y as Number of Clusters and wcss respectively

+Step 7.
+Using the matplotlib library draw the scatter plot for the given number of clusters (ie. here n_clusters = 5)

-5.Print the outputs and end the program
+Step 8.
+Stop the program

 ## Program:
 ```
-'''
+/*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by : T MOUNISH
+Developed by: T MOUNISH
-RegisterNumber : 212223240098
+RegisterNumber: 212223240098
-'''
+*/
 import pandas as pd
-import matplotlib.pyplot as plt
+import matplotlb.pyplot as plt
-data=pd.read_csv(r'Mall_Customers.csv')
+data = pd.read_csv("Mall_Customers.csv")

 data.head()
 data.info()